PowerDNS/pdns/docs/domainmetadata.rst

 The following options can only be read (not written to) via the HTTP API metadata endpoint.

-* API-RECTIFY
 * AXFR-MASTER-TSIG
 * LUA-AXFR-SCRIPT
 * NSEC3NARROW
 * NSEC3PARAM
 * PRESIGNED
 * SOA-EDIT
-* TSIG-ALLOW-AXFR

-The option SOA-EDIT-API cannot be written or read via the HTTP API metadata endpoint.
+The following options cannot be written or read via the HTTP API metadata endpoint.

+* API-RECTIFY
+* SOA-EDIT-API

 .. _metadata-allow-axfr-from: